cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/_index.md

 # Rate Limiting Rules

-Rate Limiting Rules allow you to define rate limits for incoming requests matching an expression, as well as actions to take when those rate limits are reached.
+Rate Limiting Rules allow you to define rate limits for requests matching an expression, and which action to take when those rate limits are reached.

 {{<Aside type="note">}}

-This feature is only available for select customers on an Enterprise plan.
-Contact your account team to get access.

 For guidance on the previous version of Cloudflare Rate Limiting, refer to [Configuring Cloudflare Rate Limiting](https://support.cloudflare.com/hc/articles/115001635128).